 - ticketing, signage and other equipment associated with the stations and monorail network

-- the Convention/Allen Street pedestrian footbridge across Darling Drive is being removed by the monorail team, to make way for the new exhibition, convention and entertainment facilities.
+- the Convention/Allen Street pedestrian footbridge across Darling Drive to make way for the new exhibition, convention and entertainment facilities.

 There was no interest in acquiring the monorail as an operating transport system.
 Some parties have acquired components such as carriages.